Pavel Voicu: Modern career

-Pavel Voicu was appointed Minister of Defense, by the decree of the President Dodon on 8 June 2019, officially joining the newly formed Sandu Cabinet.
-During Voicu's presentation ceremony, which included military honors from an honor guard, Dodon noted that he did not cooperate with former defense minister Eugen Sturza and that he has conviction that under Voicu's leadership, the relationship between the two government institutions (the military and the presidency) will grow.
+Pavel Voicu was appointed Minister of Defense by decree of President Dodon on 8 June 2019, officially joining the newly formed Sandu Cabinet.
+During Voicu's presentation ceremony, which included military honors from an honor guard, Dodon noted that he did not cooperate with former defense minister Eugen Sturza and that he has the conviction that under Voicu's leadership, the relationship between the two government institutions (the military and the presidency) will grow.
 Over the course of his leadership at the defence ministry, he only made two major visits to foreign countries, one to Moscow to meet with Russian defence minister Sergey Shoygu and the other to the United States accompanied by Ambassador Dereck J. Hogan to meet with Moldovan troops training with the North Carolina National Guard in Fort Irwin.
 On 2 May 2020, Voicu announced that he had tested positive for COVID-19.
 Pavel Voicu was not hospitalized, being self-isolated at home and later recovered on 20 May.

 President Maia Sandu had accused the Interior Ministry and Voicu personally of following her family members as the campaign for the 2021 Moldovan parliamentary election began.

 He is married with one child.
 He is fluent in French as well as Russian aside from the Romanian language.